WHY BROWN MED-PEDS?

 Our weekly Med-Peds Forum brings residents and faculty together for sessions on clinical cases, scholarship, advocacy, teaching opportunities, and Med-Peds guest speakers.

 Residents are the primary physicians for their patient panel at our continuity site, the Medicine-Pediatrics Primary Care Center.
 Our site has served the Providence community for over 20 years caring for children, adults, and families.
-We received NCQA-Level III Patient-Centered Medical Home recognition in 2017.
+It serves as a NCQA-Level III Patient-Centered Medical Home for our patients.

 We emphasize individual development, supporting residents in identifying and furthering their passions.
 Certificate tracks offered include Global Health, Research, Clinician Educator, and Women’s Health.